tscizzle/graphpy/docs/library.rst

         - **Returns**
             - DirectedGraph object with edges between all pairs of vertices in both directions
     - *property* **vertices**
-        - Set of DirectedVertex objects this graph has
+        - Iterator over DirectedVertex objects this graph has
     - *property* **edges**
-        - Set of DirectedEdge objects this graph has
+        - Iterator over DirectedEdge objects this graph has
     - *property* **num_vertices**
         - Number of vertices this graph has
     - *property* **num_edges**